sigmacoy/sigmacoy/README.md

 ## About Me

-  • Self-learner and love solving problems.
+  • Self-learner and love solving problems. <br>
-  • Even complex code becomes simple when you truly understand it.
+  • I believe complex codebase becomes simple when you truly understand it. <br>

 ## My Skill Set